Thibka/zoomer/README.md

 The `<img>` tag allows the JS class to start its initialization on the `load` event.

-However, the actual rendering will only take place in the canvas, hence the `opacity: 0` applied on the `img` tag..
+However, the actual rendering will only take place in the canvas, hence the `opacity: 0` applied on the `img` tag.

 ```javascript
 var zoom = new Zoom({